Teyras/MT/text/chapters/130_evaluation.md

 ### Method of Comparison

-In the following sections, we will need to compare groups of measurements made under different conditions (e.g. with CPU affinity settings or under varying degrees of system load).
+In the following sections, we will need to compare groups of measurements made under different conditions (e.g., with CPU affinity settings or under varying degrees of system load).
 We cannot make assumptions about the distribution of the data, which disqualifies well-known tests such as the pairwise t-test, which requires normally distributed data.